How to Wash Dark Clothes

 - Wash Darks With Cold Water to prevent color bleeding.
 Hot water makes dark garments more likely to bleed color, and will speed up the fading process.
 Hot water will also shrink the clothes.

 - Use a regular or gentle wash cycle depending on the type of fabric the garment is made from.
 Some delicate garments may even require the use of a mesh laundry bag in some cases.
-Please refer to the garment’s care label before using any particular setting on the washing machine.
+Please refer to the garment’s care label before using any particular setting on the washing machine (how long does a washer take?).

 - Once the wash cycle has been completed proceed to air dry your dark clothing.
 Heat can fade dark colors over time, so try to avoid using the washing machine, or drying your dark clothing in the sun.
 Use a drying rack to lay flat (dry flat), or hang your dark garments to dry in a cool place out of contract with direct sunlight (line dry.)